Meet our Governors

 I am very pleased to be part of the Governing body of Jessie Younghusband School, working with the Governors and staff to support the excellent work that makes Jessie Younghusband such a special school.

 I’ve been at JYS since 2015, when I moved from my previous school in Worthing to become the Year 6 class teacher here.
-Lindy and I are the staff governors, who act as a link between different groups of people.
-We help provide the governing body with an insight into the day-to-day running of the school and also relay any relevant information from governor’s meetings back to the staff.
+I am a Staff Governor, acting as a link between different groups of people.
+I help provide the governing body with an insight into the day-to-day running of the school and also relay any relevant information from governor’s meetings back to the staff.